maarten-pennings/P2000/readme.md

   Later I found out the manual is for version NL 1.1, and my cartridge is UK 1.0.

   Differences I found
-  - 1.1 adds many control chars.
-For example see that 18 is not working in 1.0
+  - Version 1.1 adds many control chars.
+For example see that control character 18 is not working in 1.0.

     ![control chars](images/controlchars.jpg)

   - Several keyboard keys are not working: cursor (!), print screen (numeric Shift 5), clear screen (numeric Shift upper right), Def for edit last (numeric  Shift 0).

-    I did have a "Tekstbewerking" or "P2301" (for slot "1") cartridge, and their the cursor keys did work, so I did know it was not a hardware fault.
+    I did have a "Tekstbewerking" or "P2301" (for slot "1") cartridge, and there the cursor keys did work, so I did know it was not a hardware fault.

   - Tape directory (Zoek numeric Shift 1) only shows first char of file name,